OloOcki/awesome-citygml/README.md

 ## USA

-- **USA** the whole USA teritory in LoD1 with more than 125 million buildings :house: :one:
+- **USA** the whole USA teritory in LoD1 with more than 125 million buildings separated by state  :house: :one:

 [[Download](https://github.com/opencitymodel/opencitymodel)] [[More](https://github.com/opencitymodel/opencitymodel)]